Old Orchard 3

 No one has favorited this theater yet

-Opened in 1971 for Suburban Detroit Theaters as twin, the Old Orchard I & II, each of the auditoriums could seat 650.
-The theater opened with “Scrooge” and a reissue of “Doctor Zhivago”.
+Opened December 10, 1971 for Suburban Detroit Theaters as twin, the Old Orchard I & II, each of the auditoriums could seat 650.
+The theatre opened with “Scrooge” and a reissue of “Doctor Zhivago”.

-During the late 70s, a third auditorium was tacked on to the Old Orchard (renamed the Old Orchard 1,2,3), bringing total seating to over 1600.
+During the late-1970’s, a third auditorium was tacked on to the Old Orchard (renamed the Old Orchard 1,2,3), bringing total seating to over 1,600.

-During the 80s, the theater was sold to the AMC chain, which operated it until the late 90s as the AMC Old Orchard 3.
-After closing as a movie theater, it briefly housed a church before being acquired by the Holocaust Memorial Center in 2001, which was looking for a larger location than its home in West Bloomfield.
-The former theater was almost entirely demolished and rebuilt, and is scheduled to open by the end of August 2003.
+During the 1980’s, the theatre was sold to the AMC chain, which operated it until the late-1990’s as the AMC Old Orchard 3.
+After closing as a movie theatre, it briefly housed a church before being acquired by the Holocaust Memorial Center in 2001, which was looking for a larger location than its home in West Bloomfield.
+The former theatre was almost entirely demolished and rebuilt, becoming the Holocaust Memorial Center at the end of August 2003.

-The Holocaust Center will not only include museum space, but classrooms, a library and offices.
+The Holocaust Memorial Center includes museum space, classrooms, a library and offices.

 Just login to your account and subscribe to this theater